Daily Practice for Staying Human: Same Rhythm, Different System.

 The Personality Filter

-Even beyond nervous system state, we each have our own filters—shaped by survival strategies, habits, and how we’ve learned to relate to ourselves.
+Even beyond nervous system states, we each have our own filters, shaped by survival strategies, habits, and how we’ve learned to relate to ourselves.

 Let’s say the rhythm is: